-- Try combining the Webmention Plugin (video available) and Semantic Linkbacks plugins.
+- Also install the Semantic Linkbacks plugin.
 This adds support for richer comments (including the likes, reposts, favorites, RSVPs and classic mentions.

 wp-webmention-again provides an async alternative webmention sender/receiver, using WP Cron for both, but it's yet to see a stable release.
 It also doesn't do any comment formatting.

 Kinds of Posts

 WordPress supports several different ways of organizing data.
 To support different kinds of posts, you can try the Post Kinds Plugin if you prefer the Classic WordPress editor.

 The Post Kinds adds a taxonomy to the post type in Wordpress allow for posts to be classified as a reply/like/repost etc. This allows archives to be generated for these kinds of posts as well as support to add the appropriate markup.

 Publishing to Your Site